arangodb/arangodb/Documentation/Books/Manual/Administration/ManagingUsers/README.md

 arangosh> users.grantDatabase('admin@testapp', 'testdb', 'rw');
 ```

-This grants the user read write access to the database *testdb*. `revokeDatabase`
+This grants the user read write access to the database
-will revoke the right. *Attention:* Be aware that from 3.2 the `grantDatabase` will
+*testdb*. `revokeDatabase` will revoke the right.

+**Note**: Be aware that from 3.2 the `grantDatabase` will not automatically
-not automatically grant users the right to write or read collections in a database.
+grant users the right to write or read collections in a database.
+If you grant
-If you grant read only rights on a database `testdb` you will need to explicitly grant
+read only rights on a database `testdb` you will need to explicitly grant access
-access rights to individual collections via `grantCollection`.
+rights to individual collections via `grantCollection`.

 ```
 arangosh> users.grantCollection('admin@testapp', 'testdb', 'testcoll', 'rw');